-- b) The lack of planned development in the Napa-Berryessa Resort Improvement District has resulted in a confined customer base.
-This confined customer base diminishes the District's ability to establish economies of scale with respect to spreading out service costs for the benefit of its constituents. - c) In the fiscal year evaluated (FY03-04), the Napa-Berryessa Resort Improvement District experienced a revenue surplus of approximately \$50,000 for its sewer and water systems.
+- c) In the fiscal year evaluated (FY03-04), the Napa-Berryessa Resort Improvement District experienced a revenue surplus of approximately \$50,000 for its sewer and water systems.
 This surplus contrasts with the prior fiscal year (FY02-03) in which the District experienced a shortfall of approximately \$29,000. - d) The Napa-Berryessa Resort Improvement District is subject to significant fluctuations in its annual sewer service costs, which have contributed to past operating shortfalls.
 These shortfalls are symptomatic of the District serving a confined number of customers while maintaining an aging infrastructure system prone to repairs, improvements, and increasing regulatory standards. - e) A key source of funding for the Napa-Berryessa Resort Improvement District's sewer service operations is drawn from its variable monthly usage charge.
-Because this charge is based on the amount of potable water metered to the affected customer, funding for the sewer system is adversely affected by decreases in water use in the District.

-a) The Napa-Berryessa Resort Improvement District benefits from cost-savings associated with its relationship with the County of Napa.
-Savings drawn from this relationship include providing the District with administrative and operational support relating to engineering and legal services at a cost below market value.

-a) The Napa-Berryessa Resort Improvement District's sewer service operations are primarily funded by a flat monthly availably charge and a variable monthly usage charge.
-Both of these charges have been recently increased to more effectively recover operational costs while contributing towards funding needed capital improvements.
-The Napa-Berryessa Resort Improvement District's flat monthly availability charge is currently \$10 and is applied to all parcels within the District.
-The District's variable monthly usage charge is \$4 for the first 1,000 gallons and \$1.31 for every 1,000 gallons of metered water use thereafter.
+Because this charge is based on the amount of potable water metered to the affected customer, funding for the sewer system is adversely affected by decreases in water use in the District. - 5.
+With respect to cost avoidance opportunities [Government Code §56430(a) (4)], the Commission determines that: - a) The Napa-Berryessa Resort Improvement District benefits from cost-savings associated with its relationship with the County of Napa.
+Savings drawn from this relationship include providing the District with administrative and operational support relating to engineering and legal services at a cost below market value. - 6.
+With respect to opportunities for rate restructuring [Government Code §56430(a) (5)], the Commission determines that: - a) The Napa-Berryessa Resort Improvement District's sewer service operations are primarily funded by a flat monthly availably charge and a variable monthly usage charge.
+Both of these charges have been recently increased to more effectively recover operational costs while contributing towards funding needed capital improvements. - 7.
+With respect to opportunities for shared facilities [Government Code §56430(a) (6)], the Commission determines that: - a) The Napa-Berryessa Resort Improvement District maintains an informal relationship with the Lake Berryessa Resort Improvement District to share equipment and materials as needed.
+This relationship, which is facilitated by the County of Napa, also provides the District with access to supplemental staff and the ability to pursue joint-use projects.